 by Dr. Tina Marcantel

 Hormone imbalances in young women are a health challenge that can be diagnosed and treated with excellent results.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Scottsdale, Tempe, Chandler, Apache Junction, and Queen Creek, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Scottsdale, Tempe, Chandler, Apache Junction, and Queen Creek, and the greater Phoenix area.

 Hormone imbalances in young women can occur just as they do during the perimenopause and menopause stages of their lives.
 The phytoestrogens in the foods we eat, the use of birth control pills, and genetic predisposition can all be contributing factors to hormonal imbalances in younger women and those imbalances can manifest in many ways.
 A good illustration of this point is my receptionist, Brianna, who wanted to share her story in hopes of helping other young women who may be struggling with the same health issues that she has.